FloeDesignTechnologies/phpcs-security-audit/README.md

 * It's a generator of false positives.
 This can actually help you learn what are the weak functions in PHP.
 Paranoia mode will fix that by doing a major cut-off on warnings when set to 0.
 * This tool was created around 10 years ago.
 Some of its parts might look outdated, and support for old PHP code will still be present.
 The reality is that many code base scanned with it might be as old as the tool.
 * It's slow.
 On big Drupal modules and core it can take too much time (and RAM, reconfigure `cli/php.ini` to use 512M if needed) to run.
 Not sure if it's because of bugs in PHPCS or this set of rules, but will be investigated last.
 Meanwhile you can configure PHPCS to ignore big contrib modules (and run another instance of PHPCS for `.info` parsing only for them).
 An example is og taking hours, usually everything runs under 1-2 minutes and sometimes around 5 minute.
 You can try using the `--parallel=8` (or another number) option to try and speed things up on supported OSes.
-Possible workaround is to use `phpcs --ignore=folder` to skip scanning of those parts.
+Possible work-around is to use `phpcs --ignore=folder` to skip scanning of those parts.
 * For Drupal advisories checking: a module with multiple versions might be secure if a lesser fixed version exists and you'll still get the error or warning.
 Keep everything updated at latest as recommended on Drupal's website.